LogoPixi’VN

-Pixi’VN uses PixiJS to render the visual novel.
-You can use the Pixi’VN API to add images, text, and animations to the canvas PixiJS.
+Pixi’VN uses PixiJS for rendering.
+You can use the Pixi’VN API to add images, text, and animations to the PixiJS canvas (or, more precisely, to the 2D WebGL rendering engine).

 What is PixiJS?